 Expat bachelor evicted from residential building

-Muscat: An expat worker was evicted from a residential building in Boushar by the officials from the Muscat Municipality following a court order in this regard.
+An expat worker was evicted from a residential building in Bausher by the officials from the Muscat Municipality following a court order in this regard.

 According to an online statement by the municipality on Wednesday, the expat bachelor was evicted from the residence of his stay as he violated local order 23/92, by living in a residential area.

-“The legal follow-up department at the Directorate General of Muscat Municipality in Boushar, in cooperation with the Royal Oman Police, executed the judicial order regarding bachelor accommodation”, the statement said.
+“The legal follow-up department at the Directorate General of Muscat Municipality in Bausher, in cooperation with the Royal Oman Police, executed the judicial order regarding bachelor accommodation”, the statement said.

 The complaint about the bachelor staying in family residential was referred to the court as the municipality could not carry out the settlement.